Ireland · E-Methanol · Maritime Fuel

 PEM or alkaline electrolysis combined with established methanol synthesis — no first-of-a-kind technology risk, executed at scale.

-Sourcing CO₂ from Ireland's dairy processing and distilling industries — abundant, low-cost, and strategically located near candidate sites.
+Sourcing CO₂ from Ireland's dairy processing and distilling industries — abundant, biogenic, and pipeline-connected to Ringaskiddy from primary supply partners in Munster.

 The Process